-- Know the 4-year degree plan for any majors you are exploring or a member of.
-The 4-year plans will help you see the sequence of courses you'll need to graduate in the major you end up sticking with.
+- Know the 4-year degree plan for any majors you are exploring or a member of: The 4-year plans will help you see the sequence of courses you'll need to graduate in the major you end up sticking with.
 If you have a declared major, the plan can help you choose courses and see the path ahead of you.
 If you are undeclared, checking out the degree plans for a couple majors you are exploring can help you get a "feel" for these degree programs and determine what to ask your advisor.
-You can find the 4-year degree plans online at www.uwyo.edu/acadaffairs/degree-plans/. - Know whether you need a full-time course load: A full-time load means you are registered for at least 12 credit hours for the current semester.
+You can find the 4-year degree plans on the Academic Affairs homepage under "4-year undergraduate degree plans." - Know whether you need a full-time course load: A full-time load means you are registered for at least 12 credit hours for the current semester.
 Being a full-time student is generally important if you want to continue to be covered by your parent's health insurance; for determining how much financial aid you can receive in a semester; and if you want to have access to all the services covered by student fees (e.g. Half-Acre Gym, Student Health, free access to athletic events, etc.) Some scholarships have guidelines about how many credit hours you'll need to maintain the scholarship.
 (If you are receiving a Hathaway Scholarship, talk with your advisor to make sure all of your classes will count toward your 12 hours.)

-A good credit hour goal is 15 credit hours.
+A good rule of thumb is to aim for 15 credit hours.
 This will help avoid a heavy dose of unscheduled time and also help you stay on track for a 4-year graduation.

 - Ask lots of questions about your major: The advising appointment is a perfect opportunity to start asking questions about your major.
 The "Exploring UW Majors" page on the ACES website (uwyo.edu/aces) is a great resource.
 Go to "Undeclared & General Advising" on the homepage and scroll down to see more about majors and career advice. - If You Change Your Major: The first step in the process is to meet with your current advisor.
 S/he will ask a few questions about what major you want to declare and walk you through the process of completing the Change of Major paperwork.
 You will then need to take the paperwork and your advising file to your new department to be signed in order to complete the process.
 Keep in mind that a number of Colleges and Departments do have GPA requirements in order to declare there.
-If you have questions about that, contact the department you are interested in declaring in to make sure you are eligible. - Do-It-Yourself Degree Plan: You should check your Degree Evaluation on WyoWeb.
-This will show you the classes you have taken as well as those requirements that are still unmet.
-Within WyoWeb: Student Records > Academic Profile > Degree Evaluation - Plan Ahead: In WyoWeb: Students > WyoRecords > Plan Ahead, you can create a "Plan Ahead" spring schedule.
-Your advisor will also have access to this wish list of courses, so it can help during the advising appointment.
+If you have questions about that, contact the department you are interested in declaring in to make sure you are eligible.